steinnes/steinn.org/content/post/ebenv-tool.md

 One of the main benefits of using Elastic Beanstalk is how quick and easy it is to spin up new environments, and I make heavy use of that in my work.
-Basically what I find relatively often useful is the ability to copying an existing environment to test new code with the same configuration and resources, with a limited set of clients.
+Basically what I find relatively often useful is the ability to copy an existing environment to test new code with the same configuration and resources, with a limited set of clients.
 Reasons to do that might be;